adityaarakeri/super-scripts/README.md

 	- :x: Folder-Name
 	- :heavy_check_mark: script_name
 	- :heavy_check_mark: folder_name
-- The Folder should contain the followings -
+- The folder should contain the followings -
 	- Main Script,
 	- Supporting files for the script
-	- A separate `README.md` File with proper documentation.
+	- A separate `README.md` file with proper documentation.

-**note**: feel free to add your project to the list of scripts
+**Note**: feel free to add your project to the list of scripts